samcottle/notes/commandline.md

 - `apt purge package_name`: Removes everything related to an installed package (think of it as `remove` + deletes configuration files).
 - `apt autoremove`: Removes any dependencies (i.e. libraries and packages) that are no longer required.

+### Using `dpkg`

+The installation and removal of `.deb` files is done with `dpkg` (Debian Package Management System).
+These need to be run in superuser (i.e. `sudo`) mode.

+- `dpkg-query -l`: Lists installed packages.
+- `dpkg -i`: Installs a package from a `.deb` file.
+For example, `sudo dpkg -i app_v1.1_linux.deb` installs a package from `app_v1.1_linux.deb` (the actual package may have a different name than the file).
+- `dpkg -r`: Removes an installed package.
+For example, `sudo dpkg -r app` removes the package called `app`.

 ## Using an `alias` to create commands

 This is a way of stringing multiple commands together in a sequence, referred to as an `alias`.
-Each command in an alias is seperated by a semicolon.
+Each command in an alias is separated by a semicolon.
 Here's what defining an alias, `myAlias`, with three commands looks like:
 `alias myAlias='cd ..; mkdir new; ls'`

 Now we can use the command `myAlias` to invoke those three commands.